DoctorWkt/CSCvon8/journal.md

                 ALUresult A-1 ARena JumpCarry	<===
                 uSreset
 ```
-On the libe above the arrow A <- A-1, and so the second A-1 is going
+On the line above the arrow A <- A-1, and so the second A-1 is going
 to calculate the original A-2.
 The code was originally:

 ```